tommasorigon/India-SequentiaLogit/predictive_perf.md

 #### Linear discriminant analysis (LDA)

-In the chunck below, it is conducted a linear discriminant analysis.
+In the code below, it is conducted a linear discriminant analysis.

 ```r